HanetakaChou/PatriotEngine/docs/OIT.md

 draw the opaque geometries and have the BackgroundColor and the BackgroundDepth.

 > 2\.TransparencyPass
-use the BackgroundDepth for depth test (without depth write), sort the geometries from back to front/from front to back and use Over/Under Operation to calculate recursively.
+use the BackgroundDepth for depth test (without depth write), sort the geometries from far to near/from near to far and use Over/Under Operation to calculate recursively.
 >
 > Over Operation
-sort the fragments from back to front to use the Over Operation
+sort the fragments from far to near to use the Over Operation
 $C_{Final\_0}=BackgroundColor$
 $C_{Final\_n}=(A_nC_n)+(1-A_n) C_{Final\_n-1}$
 >
 > Under Operation
-sort the fragments from front to back to use the Under Operation
+sort the fragments from near to far to use the Under Operation
 $C_{Final\_0}=0$
 $A_{Total\_0}=1$
 $C_{Final\_n}=A_{Total\_n-1}( A_nC_n)+C_{Final\_n-1}$